owlchester/kanka-docs/docs/plugins/character-sheets.md

 ## Testing your sheet

 After saving a sheet in your plugin in a draft state, install the plugin on a campaign where you can experiment safely.
 Create a disposable test character and load your sheet from the template selector.
 Then hop back and forth between the editor and your template to see how changes behave in practice.
-It often helps to try a few characters with different property sets, just to make sure your conditional blocks work as intended.
+It often helps to try a few characters with different property kits, just to make sure your conditional blocks work as intended.

 The goal is not perfection on the first pass but a comfortable loop where you make changes, observe the output, and gradually shape the sheet into something you enjoy.